-When a waiting list is open, the Housing Authority accepts pre-applications from all interested persons and places their name on the waiting list in accordance to that waiting list's policy (either random number sequence / lottery or by date of placement).
+When a waiting list is open, the Housing Authority accepts pre-applications from all interested persons and places their name on the waiting list in accordance with that waiting list's policy (either random number sequence or lottery).

 When a waiting list is closed to the general public, the Housing Authority may accept direct referrals for applicants that are eligible for preferences or special programs, as defined below.
 In all cases, the Housing Authority will endeavor to serve preference or special program eligible applicants already on the waiting list before accepting referrals for new preference or special program eligible applicants.

 Additionally, while a waiting list is closed, the Housing Authority will add applicants to the waiting list when required to do so by HUD, including but not limited to instances where eligible households are residing in units newly accepted into the Project-Based Voucher Program.

 Upon the close-out of the Consolidated Annual Contributions Contract (CACC) with HUD for Low Income Public Housing, any remaining active applicants on the Low-Income Public Housing Waiting List will be contacted and provided with an opportunity to be added to the end of the Santa Cruz County Housing Choice Voucher Waiting List.
 Such applicants would receive preference for the former Public Housing units as units become available.
-Additionally, any over- income families residing in Public Housing upon conversion may be added to the waiting list and admitted to the Housing Choice Voucher program if they become income eligible within two years of the conversion.
-These will be considered special admissions.

-Except as otherwise stated, applicants are selected based random number sequence / lottery.
+Except as otherwise stated, applicants are selected based on random number sequence or lottery.
 As applicants approach the top of a waiting list, full applications are issued.
-Those applicants, who have submitted a complete application and are certified eligible for Section 8 Voucher assistance, are issued vouchers based on the date that eligibility was determined, in accordance with income targeting requirements.
+Those applicants, who have submitted a complete application and are certified eligible for Housing Choice Voucher assistance, are issued vouchers based on the date that eligibility was determined, in accordance with income targeting requirements.